 While SBC and aptX are definitely the most widely used codecs, it doesn’t mean you might not see others labeled on your compatible devices.

-While it won’t provide the same quality as a wired connection or aptX HD, it still is a pretty decent way for audio to be transmitted.
+While it won’t provide the same quality as a wired connection or aptX HD, AAC is still a pretty decent way for audio to be transmitted.

 LDAC maintains maximum bit depth and frequency range during transmission, making for an extremely high-quality listening experience.
-It can transmit about three times the data as SBC.
+It can transmit about three times the data as SBC, at least in theory.

-Despite being less compatible, aptX is a bit better than SBC, purely because it has been crafted with certain limitations in mind.
+Despite being less compatible, aptX is a bit better than SBC purely because it has been crafted with certain limitations in mind.
 Regardless, you can experience the enjoyment of wireless technology with either of these codecs.

 Bluetooth audio receivers from Auris support SBC, aptX, and AAC codecs, as well as LDAC on the bluMe Pro, so that you have a range of options for optimum quality and compatibility.